Fleet in being: World War II

 In World War II, actions of the Italian Regia Marina in 1940 also demonstrate the idea of a "fleet in being".
-After a number of minor battles against the Royal Navy that were mostly inconclusive, the bulk of Italian fleet was left in Taranto from where it could sortie very quickly against any British attempt to reach Malta, exerting a "disproportionate influence on British strategy and fleet disposition".
+After a number of minor battles against the Royal Navy that were mostly inconclusive, the bulk of the Italian fleet was left in Taranto, from where it could quickly sortie against any British attempt to reach Malta, exerting a "disproportionate influence on British strategy and fleet disposition".
 Even after the great tactical success of the British aircraft carrier attack on Taranto in November 1940, the British failure to deliver a decisive blow to the Italian fleet resulted in the Royal Navy tying up substantial naval forces in the Mediterranean for the next three years.

-Even more so than other surface vessels in Nazi Germany's Kriegsmarine (navy), the German battleship Tirpitz served her entire career as a "fleet in being" in her own right.
+In Nazi Germany's Kriegsmarine (navy), the German battleship Tirpitz served her entire career as a "fleet in being".
 Although she never fired a shot at an enemy ship, her mere presence in the Norwegian fiords forced the Royal Navy and their allies to allocate powerful warships in defending Arctic convoys, and caused a major convoy (PQ 17) to scatter, suffering huge losses, mainly to U-boats and aircraft.
-A 1943 midget submarine attack and successive airstrikes launched by the RAF and the Fleet Air Arm removed the threat by November 1944, when the Tirpitz was sunk at Tromsø.
+A 1943 midget submarine attack and successive airstrikes launched by the RAF and the Fleet Air Arm removed the threat by November 1944, when the Tirpitz was sunk at Tromsø by Lancaster bombers.